 “I hope you don’t mind if I bring my furs this time,” said Samook as they walked to the flyer after dinner.
-Kaz-ur had already bid them good-night, as they had a long walk ahead.
+Kaz-ur had already bid them farewell, as they had a long walk ahead.
 Both Aarden and Illiya could see well in the dark, but Aarden eyes were the sharpest.
-They would have no difficulty in navigating the paths along the river and through the forest, even though neither moon was out tonight.
-But it would be nearly a day and a half until they would arrive at the Illiyan village, hungry and ready for breakfast.
+They would have no difficulty in navigating the paths along the river and through the forest even though the sky was cloudy, obscuring the light of the moons.
+It would be a day and a half until they would arrive at the Illiyan village, hungry and ready for breakfast.

 “That’s fine, Samook.
 I think the Illiya are used to many things Aarden at this point.
-The lab has been put back together and is ready for you.
-Empty, of course.”
+The lab has been put back together and is ready for you.”

 Samook nodded.
 “That will be fine.
 You two need time alone.
 I overheard there may be much… braiding of hair tonight.”